syedmouaazfarrukh/devops-projects/README.md

 Hi,

-This repo is currently in work!
+This repo is currently in work!!